 36. A more stringent ACFS auditing process may uncover misuse of DP funds.
 In some instances, this may lead to a decision to move the DP recipient onto a Managed Service as a more suitable mechanism for meeting their support needs.

 RECOMMENDATION/S

-1) That the Committee recommends the proposed changes to the DP Policy, attached as Appendix 1, to Policy Committee for approval.
+1) That the proposed changes to the Direct Payments Policy, attached as Appendix 1, be approved.